AutomatedProcessImprovement/ongoing-process-state/README.md

 For example, for an ongoing case `A-B-F-T-W-S-G-T-D`, after building the 5-gram index, the state would be computed by searching in the index with the sequence `[W, S, G, T, D]`.

+This approach has been submitted as a publication to ICPM 2024 under the title "Efficient State Computation for Log Animation and Short-Term Simulation Using N-Gram Indexing", by David Chapela-Campa and Marlon Dumas.

 ## Requirements

 - Python v3.9.5+